gklyne/I-D/arcp/arcp.md

   ([3](https://tools.ietf.org/search/rfc6920#section-3)).
   Implementations creating hash-based authorities from an archive's bytestream SHOULD use the hash method `sha-256` without truncation.
+  Implementations MAY assume that the corresponding `ni:` URI identifies the archive.
 4. If the prefix is `name,` this indicates that the authority is an application or package name, typically as installed on a device or system.